 Launch event on the 9th evening.
 Event at the European Commission on the 10th.

-Event 10th of November (morning) at the University of Alcala “Enhancing the quality of Internships”
+Event 10th of November (morning) at the University of Alcala “Improving the collaboration between Employers, Universities and Students”

 More info to register soon